erikateal/bookapp-100Devs/README.md

 # Introduction

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+Pagemaster is a simple booklist app built using the MVC Architecture with additional "authorization" functionality so folx can sign up, customize & personalize the app

 ---